 The Ordinary is well known for its affordable and effective single-ingredient skincare products.
-Their ‘does what it says on the tin’ approach to skincare has won the brand millions of avid fans worldwide and helped to further educate beauty obsessives about the uses and benefits of key ingredients.
+Their ‘does what it says on the tin’ approach to skincare has won the brand millions of avid fans worldwide and helped to further educate beauty obsessives about the uses and benefits of key ingredients like salicylic acid and niacinamide.
 But admittedly, with over fifty products to chosoe from, it can be hard to know which are best to use for your skin type.

-If you have acne-prone skin and regularly experience breakouts and blemishes, then these are the best The Ordinary products for you.
+If you regularly experience breakouts, spots, and congestion, then these are the best The Ordinary products for acne-prone skin.

 Niacinamide has multiple benefits for acne-prone skin because it functions in a number of different ways.
-The ingredient works to both minimise enlarged pores (it reduces sebum production and prevents debris from clogging up) and strengthen the skin barrier (which prevents bacteria from getting in and causing blemishes).
+The ingredient works to both reduce the appearance of enlarged pores (it reduces sebum production which prevents debris from clogging up) and strengthen the skin barrier (which strengthens the skin barrier to prevent bacteria from getting in and causing breakouts).

 Salicylic acid is a BHA (also a chemical exfoliant) which acts a little differently to AHAs as it’s oil-soluble.
 This means it can penetrate deeper into skin and breakdown excess oil and sebum that’s clogging pores.
 Salicylic acid also works as an anti-inflammatory, so helps to reduce inflamed pimples.
 It’s especially beneficial for treating blackheads, whiteheads, and pustules, so use this mask when you have a bad breakout to quickly treat active blemishes.